Cognitive Visual-Language Mapper: Advancing Multimodal Comprehension with Enhanced Visual Knowledge Alignment: Experiments

 \subsection{Implementation Details}

 We utilize the AdamW~\cite{kingma2014adam} optimizer with a cosine learning rate scheduler to train our model.
 During the pretraining stage of VKA, we first train it on 2 A100 GPUs using a dataset of \textbf{2 million image-knowledge pairs from Wikipedia} with a global batch size of 128 and a base learning rate of 5e-5.
+Image knowledge processing is shown in the \textit{Appendix}.
 In the alignment stage, the model is trained on the same 2 million Wikipedia data using 2 A100 GPUs with a global batch size of 32 and a maximum learning rate of 1e-4.
-For the final stage, we employ LoRA to efficiently fine-tune the language model.
+For the final stage, we employ LoRA to fine-tune the language model efficiently.
 In our implementation, we set the rank to 128 and alpha to 256, with a learning rate of 1e-4 for LoRA parameters and the newly added FKA.
 We use a smaller learning rate of 2e-5 for MLP and VKA.